 Belfast itself is a quaint and somewhat charming destination (our local guide to Belfast here) where in the short walk to Belfast Continental Market we were greeted by Mormons, charity shop workers, a busker playing a violin trumpet who I am told is “a legend”.
 A relatively pleasant beggar asks us for pennies for ‘tea’.
 We were apparently too late for the Hare Krishnas.

 Belfast Christmas Market 2022

-Anyway, the Belfast Christmas Market takes place through the winter months in Northern Ireland (17 November – 22 December in 2018), opening daily, from morning to late-ish (10:00AM – 20:00PM weekdays), on the grounds of Belfast City Hall (Donegall Sqaure).
-And as far as Christmas Markets go, it really is not that bad.
-Given its fancy backdrop at Belfast City Hall, and, when it comes to tacky themes and clichés, it’s not overly plastered with them.
-As I have been put off recently by the overly commercialised Christmas markets these days, like the rather massive Hyde Park Winter Wonderland in London, which has rollercoasters, and haunted mansions, and just any random crap to cash in on the occasion.
-As they just don’t feel that Christmassy anymore.
+So Belfast Christmas Market takes place on the grounds of Belfast City Hall, and, as far as Christmas Markets go it is quite small, but it’s also quite attractive with its prestigious backdrop of the buildings and monuments of Belfast City Hall.
+When it comes to tacky themes and clichés as well, it’s not plastered with them, which is something I find with other ‘continental markets in the U.K.’.
+A recent example being the rather massive Hyde Park Winter Wonderland in London, with rollercoasters, haunted mansions, and just any random crap to cash in on the occasion.
+Many Christmas Markets just don’t feel very Christmassy anymore.

 The Beer Tents

 I guess most people at the Belfast Christmas Market are there for the heated beer tents (at least that’s why I am) and to hopefully make a night of the occasion.
 The problem is that tables will likely already be packed in the later hours because it’s “baltic” outside.
 If planning a night out, it’s probably best to arrive in the early evenings to get a proper seat.